-The War Within Season 2 Mythic+ DPS tier list
+The War Within Season 3 Mythic+ DPS tier list predictions

-We’ve finally made The War Within Season 2 Mythic+ DPS tier list for you!
-Whether you want to check your spec position, or get best results in M+ this tier list will help you in Season 2.
+The War Within Season 3 Mythic+ DPS tier list is here! Сheck your spec position and get the best results in M+ with this tier list for Patch 11.2.

 Table of Contents

-- B-tier: Affliction Warlock, Subtlety Rogue, Fury Warrior, Survival Hunter, Augmentation Evoker.
+- C-tier: Destruction Warlock, Affliction Warlock, Subtlety Rogue, Windwalker Monk, Arms Warrior, Fury Warrior, Devastation Evoker, Augmentation Evoker.

 Related posts:

-As always, we’ll rank each class and specialization into tiers from S to C. S-Tier represents the strongest, meta-defining specs, while C-Tier includes those that may struggle in Season 2.
-This War Within tier list considers performance in Mythic+, Hero Talents, and recent reworks based on Season 2 perfomance data and testing.
+As always, we’ll rank each class and specialization into tiers from S to C. S-Tier represents the strongest, meta-defining specs, while C-Tier includes those that may struggle in Season 3.
+This War Within tier list considers performance in Mythic+.

 Here’s how the rankings break down in this The War Within specializations tier list: